sohaibnoman/dotfiles/README.md

 * PEP8 to check styling for python files
 * Tig for better visualization og git history for files
 * Ack (grep -r) to search content in files
+* Meld to handle merging conflicts in git